Wondering about the best places to stay in Playa del Carmen? In this beautiful beach town, there are incredible options for travelers on every budget!

 When is the Best Time to Visit Playa del Carmen?

 Honestly, the best time to visit Playa del Carmen is between November and February.
-This is when the weather is at it’s very best: warm with very little rain and no storms.
+During these months, the weather is ideal: warm with very little rain and no storms.

-March and April have great weather as well, but this is also “spring break season,” meaning the whole area is in party mode.
-It’s still a good time to visit, but make sure you come mentally prepared to contend with spring breakers.
+March and April have great weather, but this is also “spring break season,” meaning the whole area is in party mode.
+It’s still an excellent time to visit, but make sure you come mentally prepared to contend with spring breakers.

 Best Area to Stay in Playa del Carmen

 When it comes to figuring out where to stay in Playa del Carmen, there is certainly no shortage of options.
 From vacation rentals and hostels to boutique hotels and expansive resorts, you’re sure to find something that fits your travel style.